 Wimbledon's 1-0 victory over Liverpool in 1988 is considered the greatest FA Cup upset.
 Other legendary giant killings include Wigan Athletic beating Manchester City in 2013 and non-league Hereford United defeating Newcastle United in 1972.

-The 2026 FA Cup Final will be held on Saturday, May 16, 2026 at Wembley Stadium in London.
-Manchester City will face Chelsea in the 155th FA Cup Final, with kickoff at 3:00 PM BST.
+The 2027 FA Cup Final will be held on Saturday, May 17, 2027 at Wembley Stadium in London.
+This will be the 156th FA Cup Final, with kickoff at 3:00 PM BST.

 Wembley has hosted the FA Cup Final since 1923, earning it the nickname "The Home of Football."
 The famous Twin Towers (1923-2000) and now the iconic arch make Wembley synonymous with English football's greatest moments.